ZeratulXjs/Yummy-Flask/README.md

     ``` pip install -r requirements.txt ```

-5. To start the app, run the following commands in succession still in the same directory
+5. To start the app, run the following commands in the same directory

     ```flask app.py ```